actionsflow/actionsflow/docs/workflow.md

       limit: 15
 ```

-The `config` has the following options.
+The `config` key has the following options:

 ## `on.<trigger>.config.every`

-Optional, `number` or `string`, the interval time of running trigger, if `every` value type is `number`, the unit is minute.
-The default value is `0`, witch means the trigger will be ran once every Github Actionsflow workflow runs.
+Optional, `number` or `string`.
+The interval of time in which the trigger should run.
+If the `every` value type is `number`, the unit is minute.
+The default value is `0`, which means the trigger will be ran once every Github Actionsflow workflow runs.
 But due to the limitation of the [shortest interval of github actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule), generally Actionsflow will run once every 5 minutes.

-You can use `number` to specify the interval time of running trigger, like `60`, means the trigger will be ran once per 60 minutes.
-You can also use [cron expression](https://en.wikipedia.org/wiki/Cron) for `every` option, Like every 60 minutes, you can use `1 * * * *` instead.
-We use [`cron-parser`](https://github.com/harrisiirak/cron-parser#readme) to parse cron expression, with cron, you can define a more complex trigger schedule.
+You can use `number` to specify the interval of time for running a trigger.
+Using `60`, means the trigger will be ran once every 60 minutes.
+You can also use a [cron expression](https://en.wikipedia.org/wiki/Cron) for the `every` option.
+For example, you can use `1 * * * *` to run every 60 minutes (now using the cron expression syntax).
+We use [`cron-parser`](https://github.com/harrisiirak/cron-parser#readme) to parse cron expression, allowing you to define a more complex trigger schedule.

-For example, if you want run a trigger at 7:00 AM weekly, you can use the following config:
+For example, if you want to run a trigger at 7:00 AM weekly, you can use the following config:

-Or, use cron expression:

 ```yaml
 on: